Key Info

 Applicants will not be offered a place on the course without meeting all entry criteria; this includes the full B and provisional C1 licences.

 In order to meet the Regulator standard (Pre-Hospital Emergency Care Council) students must complete 52 weeks’ clinical placement in year 2.
-Currently, our placement partner is the North West Ambulance Service (NWAS), in the UK.
-The placement is managed by University of Limerick, and students are paid employees of NWAS during this year.
-Students may avail of a number of supports when planning to live in the UK, such as the paramedic studies department, NWAS HR, and an allocated peer mentor from previous years.
+Currently, our placement partner is the National Ambulance Service (NAS).
+The placement is managed by University of Limerick, and students are paid employees of NAS during this year.
+Students may avail of a number of supports while on placement, such as the paramedic studies department, NAS HR and an allocated peer mentor from previous years.

 Upon successful completion of year 2, following the 52-week placement, the student is eligible for registration at the level of paramedic by the Irish regulator.